 Almost a year later, I'm just now getting around to posting them.
 Aside from a few piles of paperwork, 8 photo collages of my kids and a new collection of confirmation files and folders my office hasn't changed a whole lot.
 So here's a peak into the four walls that surround me four days out of the week.

-that I bought as soon as I learned I had a budget to spend.
+This is my "working" face.
+Behind me is my bookshelf.
+My favorite shelf is the one that houses the Nooma DVDs that I bought as soon as I learned I had a budget to spend. |

 I spend a LOT of time on my laptop.
 When I started I had a desktop, with a pretty nice screen and a good set of speakers.
 Then Pastor Joe got a new laptop and I got his old one.
 Initially I really liked my hand-me-down technology.
 I also liked being able to take work home with me.
 I've since changed my mind.
 I've also upgraded my own personal laptop.
 Consequently, I try to leave the work laptop at the church as often as possible.